saalfeldlab/n5-ij/README.md

 * `Downsampling method` - The downsampling method to be used if a multiscale pyramid can be created.
 See below for details.
 * `Compression` - The compression method to be used for chucnks / blocks.
 * `metadata type` - style and type of metadata to store (see also [Metadata](#metadata))
-* `thread count` - number of threads used for parallel writing (see also [Cloud writing benchmarks](#cloud-writing-benchmarks))
+* `Thread count` - number of threads used for parallel writing (see also [Cloud writing benchmarks](#cloud-writing-benchmarks))
 * `Overwrite` - If checked, existing data may be deleted and overwritten without warning.

-## Container types
+### Container types

-The export plugin infers container type from the file/directory path or url given as the n5 root:
+If the "Format" option is set to `Auto`, the export plugin infers the storage format from the given url given.
+First, it checks scheme of the URL, next it checks the directory or file extension.
+Note that URLs may have two schemes [(as in neuroglancer)](https://connectomics.readthedocs.io/en/latest/external/neuroglancer.html#basic-usage), for example: `zarr://s3://my-bucket/my-key`

 * Filesystem N5
+    * Specify a URL starting with `n5:`
     * Specify a directory ending in `.n5`
     * example `/path/to/my/data.n5`
 * Zarr
+    * Specify a URL starting with `zarr:`
     * Specify a directory ending in `.zarr`
     * example `/Users/user/Documents/sample.zarr`
 * HDF5
+    * Specify a URL starting with `hdf5:`
     * Specify a file ending in `.h5` ,`.hdf5`, or `.hdf`
     * example `C:\user\docs\example.h5`

-## Backend
+### Backend

 Specify the backend by protocol, "file:" or not protocol indicate the local file system: